TheOdinProject/curriculum/nodeJS/authentication/authentication_basics.md

 );
 ```

 Next, let's set up a very minimal express app.
-Create a new directory and use `npm init` to start the package.json file then run the following to install all the dependencies we need:
+Create a new directory and use `npm init -y` to start the package.json file then run the following to install all the dependencies we need:

 ```bash
 npm install express express-session pg passport passport-local ejs